 United States Supreme Court

 Lauren is a trial lawyer who brings her experience and judgment to help clients obtain the best resolution of their issues, whether that means vigorously protecting those interests in the courtroom or working collaboratively to reach common-sense solutions.
 Lauren’s practice focuses on representing clients in all phases of litigation, including mediation, trial, and appeals.
 She has represented a wide variety of clients, including public entities, commercial enterprises, employers, and insurance companies.
 Her wide breadth of knowledge helps guide her clients through the often unfamiliar waters of litigation and negotiation.
-In recognition of these skills, Lauren was selected as a Rising Star for 2018 to 2021.
+In recognition of these skills, Lauren was selected as a Rising Star from 2018 to 2021.

-In addition to an earned reputation as a skilled and effective advocate, Lauren is licensed before the United States Patent and Trademark Office and counsels clients on a broad range of patent and trademark matters, including intellectual property portfolio management, brand protection and infringement litigation.
-Along with her trial and intellectual property work, Lauren excels at counseling clients regarding the formation of business entities, including partnerships, limited liability companies, professional entities, and non-profits.
+In addition to an earned reputation as a skilled and effective advocate, Lauren is licensed before the United States Patent and Trademark Office and counsels clients on a broad range of patent and trademark matters, including intellectual property portfolio management, brand protection, and infringement litigation.
+Along with her trial and intellectual property work, Lauren excels at counseling clients regarding the formation of business entities, including partnerships, limited liability companies, professional entities, and nonprofits.
 Lauren routinely advises clients on business operations, helping them grow effectively and making sure their assets are protected.

 Education